 If your ex-spouse earns a substantial income where they are not an employee who receives a W-2 tax statement showing their earnings, it can often be challenging to prove to a judge just what exactly they earn.
 If you have problems in this area, it will be nearly impossible to have a judge grant your modification request.
 A private family law attorney can assist you in digging up the source of any "hidden" income of your ex-spouse.
 These bits of detective work can be the difference between having your child's support increased or remaining the same.

 Blocking out the noise in a child support case

 Everyone has an opinion.
 Your family and friends are no different.
 It could be the case that they have been more than happy to share their opinions with you about your family law case and how you can best go about protecting your rights.
-Some of them may have even been through a similar situation and are now second guessing your decision making on whether or not to proceed with a modification case.
+Some of them may have even been through a similar situation and are now second-guessing your decision-making on whether or not to proceed with a modification case.

-No two child support cases are exactly the same, and having a family law attorney to represent you in your child support modification case can be incredibly important in helping you to block out any noise from the outside.
-Your focus should be on your child and on your case.
+No two child support cases are precisely the same, and having a family law attorney to represent you in your child support modification case can be incredibly important in helping you to block out any noise from the outside.
+Your focus should be on your child and your case.
 Your attorney can help you to do so.

-Family law attorneys have been through situations similar to yours and can guide you for long term success.
-Your family members likely don't have the experience or knowledge to give you anything close to good, long term advice.
+Family law attorneys have been through situations similar to yours and can guide you for long-term success.
+Your family members likely don't have the experience or knowledge to give you anything close to good, long-term advice.
 This isn't a knock against listening to family- it's just that their day jobs are to teach school, work on vehicles or prepare taxes- not represent parents in Texas family law courts.

 Help in managing your ex-spouse